Practical test for cars

 After the practical test

 When the driving test is over, you can call your instructor over (if they didn’t go with you on your test) so that they can hear the result and feedback with you.
-This feedback is beneficial for your ongoing development whether you have passed or failed.
+This feedback is useful for your ongoing development whether you have passed or failed.

-Candidates who provide an email address and had the test conducted using a tablet can have the test results emailed to them after the test and if they've passed the test, their licence will be issued automatically, if appropriate.
+Candidates who give an email address and had the test conducted using a tablet can have the test results emailed to them after the test and if they've passed the test, their licence will be issued automatically, if appropriate.

 You can view the guidance notes and explanation of your driving test report at the following:

 Driving test standards

 All examiners are trained to carry out the test to the same standard.
 They do not have pass or fail quotas.
-As long as you demonstrate the standard required, you will pass your driving test.
+As long as you show the standard required, you will pass your driving test.

 DVA does not conduct driving tests in adverse weather conditions for the safety of the candidate and the examiner.

-Practical driving tests are managed locally on a test by test basis, subject to local conditions which are reviewed regularly throughout the day.
-All attempts will be made to cancel tests in advance; however this is not always possible as local conditions can change quite quickly.
+Practical driving tests are managed locally on a test by test basis, depending on local conditions which are reviewed regularly throughout the day.
+All attempts will be made to cancel tests beforehand; however this is not always possible as local conditions can change quite quickly.

 You can get contact details for your local test centre at the link below: